VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/volttron-central-demo.rst

 options when configuring VOLTTRON Central, we can use the default options when configuring these platform agents as well.
 The configuration will be a little different.
 The example below is for the second volttron instance.
 Note the unique VIP address and instance name.
+Please ensure the web-address of the volttron central is configured correctly.

  .. code-block:: console